 Time To First Hello World is the time spent by a developer to reach an MVP with your API.

 Optimizing your TTFHW is crucial for your developer users and the viability of your product.
 A short TTFHW builds developer confidence in the API’s organization and in your product overall.

 To do that, you first have to decide on the moment where a developer would consider their goal achieved and then shorten it as much as possible.

 Open Source specialist Red Hat suggests a framework to assess your developer experience:

-Developers are investing time and effort in your product, they would like to know where will it go and what future feature they could wait for.
-Managing expectations with a concrete roadmap and clear targets is essential to engage developers in your product.
+Developers are investing time and effort in your product, they would like to know where will it go and what future features they could wait for.
+Managing expectations with a concrete roadmap and clear targets is essential to engaging developers in your product.